 If the ex-PGA Tour golfer-turned-coach ever had any doubt about his calling, all he has to do is flip through his binder and re-read the hundreds of letters, comments and even poems he’s received from satisfied golf students.
 Recently, his colleagues voted Weaver the No. 2 instructor in South Carolina in Golf Digest magazine, and he was also named Hilton Head Island PGA chapter’s “Teacher of the Year.”

-The newly minted Low Country Golf Hall of Fame, now in its third inductee season, was born to honor the longstanding golf tradition and history of South Carolina’s Lowcountry.
+The Low Country Golf Hall of Fame, now in its fifth inductee season, was born to honor the longstanding golf tradition and history of South Carolina’s Lowcountry.
 It honors a maximum of two, thoroughly vetted nominees per year with a formal induction ceremony and a place of honor among local golf greats on the walls of their location in The Shoppes at Sea Pines Center in The Sea Pines Resort on Hilton Head Island.

 Ranked the #2 Instructor in South Carolina by Golf Digest and a former PGA Touring Pro, Doug Weaver is the Director of Instruction at the Palmetto Dunes Golf Academy and leads “Where Does the Power Come From?” a complimentary golf clinic and exhibition on Mondays at 4 p.m.
 For details and reservations for golf clinics, classes, lessons and on-course instruction, call (888) 322-9091 or visit palmettodunes.com.